Floating Market Bangkok

 A popular attraction for both Thai and foreigners.
-75 km from Bangkok, Amphawa (it means district) located in Samut Songkhram (Samut means ocean and Songkram war) which is the orchard, grapes, lychees, guavas, jackfruit, pomelo and lot of coconuts plantations.
-Several salt farms in Samut Sakon, the neighboring province, and Samut Songkam whose combined production makes this region the largest salt producer in the country, but it’s also the smallest province of the country where the Siamese twins were born.
-Each province of Thailand has a symbol, the one of Samut Songkram shows a Garuda above a drum on a river.
+75 km from Bangkok, Amphawa (it means district) located in Samut Songkhram (Samut means ocean and Songkhram war) which is the orchard, grapes, lychees, guavas, jackfruit, pomelo and lot of coconuts plantations.
+Several salt farms in Samut Sakon, the neighboring province, and Samut Songkhram whose combined production makes this region the largest salt producer in the country, but it’s also the smallest province of the country where the Siamese twins were born.
+Each province of Thailand has a symbol, the one of Samut Songkhram shows a Garuda above a drum on a river.
 The Thai word for drum is Klong, referring to the river Klong (Mae Klong).

 It’s not really a floating market but few small boats where you can order seafood, huge prawns, shellfish, squid grilled, and enjoy eating on tiny tables along with little beautiful wooden houses, bars, restaurants, and souvenirs shops.
 Very busy around the central bridge.
 Many visitors spent only the day and back to Bangkok late afternoon.
 Most of the shops and restaurants close at 19.00 – 20.00

 I recommend to stay for a night and maybe you can have a chance to see the firefly, a tour is organized.
 Also, allow you to experience the early morning offering alms to the monk and then leave to visit Tha Kha floating market.
 Many Guesthouse, hostels, resorts, and homestay.
 I always stay at baanrak amphawa, a small hotel along the Klong at a reasonable price.